 Andrew Giuliani, son of Rudy Giuliani, has gone to court to fight for his right to golf on teh Duke University team.
 He was recently thrown off the team with little notice or explanation by its coach, O.D.
 Vincent.
 The filing is based on a loose theory of contract, even though decisions of eligibility are generally viewed as matter of discretion for university staff.

 Formula One racing head Max Mosley has won a lawsuit in London alleging an invasion of privacy by News of the World for their release of pictures and a video of his sadomasochistic fantasy Nazi-themed party with prostitutes.
+He denied that the party had a Nazi theme, a view supported by the court.
 The newspaper was ordered to pay $120,000 plus his legal fees and costs.

 A New Zealand judge, Rob Murfitt, has taken custody from parents of a nine-year-old girl so that he can chose a better name than Talula Does The Hula From Hawaii.”
 It is clear that these parents should be under psychiatric analysis, but there is an interesting question of whether you can lose custody, even briefly, for picking a bad name.

 Federal Court Strikes Down Colorado Law Limiting College Scholarships to Exclude “Pervasively Sectarian” SchoolsPublished 1, July 24, 2008 Constitutional Law , Politics , Religion , Society 26 Comments